 Whether it’s a car crash, a natural disaster, or a small accident at home, if there’s an emergency, you need to make sure you have the equipment you need to act quickly.
 The best way to be ready is to have a dedicated prepper first aid kit that lives at home or in your car so that you can grab it at a moment’s notice.

-While you could easily buy a pre-made first aid kit, many people feel more comfortable knowing exactly what goes into their kit so they’re more prepared to use it properly.
+You could easily buy a pre-made first aid kit, however many preppers feel more comfortable knowing exactly what goes into their kit so they’re more prepared to use it properly.
 Plus, if you build your own kit, you’ll be able to customize it to your needs.

-That being said, it's easy to get overwhelmed by the sheer number of items that you might need in an emergency.
+It's easy to get overwhelmed by the sheer number of items that you might need in an emergency.
 To help you out, we've created this survival first aid kit list so you know what to buy.
 We've added little notes and information about each item so you'll be more knowledgeable about what you have and how to use it.
-Let's get to it!

 The Prepper First Aid Kit